 It is very important that each individual hiker understand their fitness level.
 Hikers must know their overall ability to hike at the pace, elevation gain, distance, hiking time and type of terrain noted in the hike description on the Club’s calendar.

 To help members assess their hike ability, they are urged to participate in the “Know Your Pace” hikes on “PC Hill “.
-This has been set up to be a self-assessment that members can do on their own to determine hiking capability.
+This has been set up to be a self-assessment that members can do on their own to determine hiking capability for moderate and semi-moderate hikes.
 Information of the “Know Your Pace” can be found on the Club’s website, under “Summer Sports”, “Hiking”.
 Further, as members hike more, they can update their assessment to see if they are ready for the next level of hike.
 If you have any questions regarding your fitness level or you need to acclimate to Park City’s altitude, it is strongly advised to start at the easier levels until you are confident you can advance.

-If the weather is questionable, Contact the hike leader to determine if the hike is cancelled.
+If the weather is questionable, contact the hike leader to determine if the hike is cancelled.

 - The leader is in charge.